NgSekLong/SelectUrCAS/README.md

 This shows that CAS while being incredibly powerful and well documented, it is definitely daunting for beginners.
 This project, **Select Ur CAS** is a project aims to tackle this issue.

-**Select Ur CAS** is a project aims to provide a customizable full stack CAS example, so you can have a solid example to work on top of when you start building your own CAS server.
+**Select Ur CAS** is a project aims to provide a customizable full stack CAS example, so you can have a solid example to work on top of when you start building your own CAS server with just a few clicks.

 Here's an architecture diagram to show the possibilty of **Select Ur CAS**: